wdi-sf-july/rails_blog_lab/readme.md

 1. Each post should have a title, description and author
 2. Each tag should have a name
-3. Remember that many blogs can have many tags, and many tags can belong to multiple authors
+3. Remember that many posts can have many tags, and many tags can belong to multiple posts

 ## How to get started